yzho0907/Collections-of-Capsules-Networks/README.md

 # Collections-of-Capsules-Networks
-Collections of Related Papers and Repo about Capsules (mainly focusing on the theory and its applications)
+Collections of Related Papers and Repo about Capsules (mainly focusing on the theory and its NLP applications)
 ***
 - For Starters (I'am a huge fan of Medium so...)